nageshpk/cs50x-Finance-FlaskApp/README.md

 # cs50x-Finance-FlaskApp

-This is not the official submission of the CS50X Finanace problem set.
+-This is not the official submission of the CS50X Finanace problem set.
-This is a different version which is developed on local machine.
+-This is a different version which is developed on local machine.

-You do not need to import SQL module from CS50.
+-You do not need to import SQL module from CS50.

 ![image](https://user-images.githubusercontent.com/38485662/199548453-f183d633-5616-4539-87af-9229c5fcd7ae.png)

-Here a sqlite database is created locally for that you need to install [sqlite3](https://www.sqlite.org/download.html) on your machine. and import the sqlite3 module to run the queries.
+-Here a sqlite database is created locally for that you need to install [sqlite3](https://www.sqlite.org/download.html) on your machine. and import the sqlite3 module to run the queries.

 #### To run this on local machine